You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Most cats tolerate wool really well.
 While it can feel a bit scratchy at first, it softens considerably with wear and washing.
 I have many friends whose cats — Sphynx included — wear wool regularly without any issues.

-My own cat, Jupiter, has sensitive skin due to past stress-related overgrooming.
-He does well with most wool types, but lambswool feels a bit rough for him.
-That doesn’t mean all wool is off the table!
-He wears alpaca with zero irritation, and I’ve found many sensitive cats do best with finer fibers like merino, alpaca, mohair, llama, or even cashmere (if your wallet is feeling fancy).
+My own cat Jupiter has sensitive skin from past stress-related overgrooming.
+Most wool types are fine for him, but lambswool feels a bit rough.
+That doesn’t mean wool’s off the table though — he wears alpaca with zero irritation, and I’ve found a lot of sensitive cats do well with finer fibers like merino, alpaca, mohair, llama, or even cashmere if you feel like splurging.

-Plant-based fibers like cotton, bamboo, viscose, and linen are also wonderful choices – soft, breathable, and hypoallergenic.
-Synthetic options (like acrylic or polyester blends) are generally safe for sensitive skin, though they’re less environmentally friendly.
+Plant-based fibers like cotton, bamboo, viscose, and linen are also great, soft, breathable, and hypoallergenic.
+Synthetic blends (acrylic, polyester) are usually fine for sensitive skin too, just less eco-friendly.

-A quick love letter to wool: it’s breathable, moisture-wicking, odor- and fire-resistant, naturally elastic, and surprisingly easy to care for.
-Plus, wool is a renewable resource, and sheep need to be sheared for their health – modern breeds can’t properly shed on their own, so skipping shearing can cause heat stress, parasites, and matting.
-Wool’s not just smart; it’s sustainable.
+Wool specifically deserves a mention: it’s breathable, naturally moisture-wicking, resists odor and fire, and is easy to care for despite its reputation.
+It’s also a renewable resource, and sheep actually need shearing for their health, as many modern breeds can’t shed properly on their own, so skipping it can cause overheating, parasites, and matting.

 Coming Soon: A Full Care Guide for Hand-Knit Catwear!